pingidentity/pingdirectory-go-client/configurationapi/docs/AddThirdPartyNotificationManagerRequest.md

 `func (o *AddThirdPartyNotificationManagerRequest) HasMonitorEntriesEnabled() bool`

 HasMonitorEntriesEnabled returns a boolean if a field has been set.

+### GetManagerName

+`func (o *AddThirdPartyNotificationManagerRequest) GetManagerName() string`

+GetManagerName returns the ManagerName field if non-nil, zero value otherwise.

+### GetManagerNameOk

+`func (o *AddThirdPartyNotificationManagerRequest) GetManagerNameOk() (*string, bool)`

+GetManagerNameOk returns a tuple with the ManagerName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetManagerName

+`func (o *AddThirdPartyNotificationManagerRequest) SetManagerName(v string)`

+SetManagerName sets ManagerName field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)